WillSullivan/IDownvotedYouBecause/readme.md

+###Are you a Github Jekyll wizard?
+I'm not.
+Can you help?
+See [this issue](https://github.com/WillSullivan/IDownvotedYouBecause/issues/3) for details!

 IDownvotedYouBecause... is a quick and dirty way to give other users detailed information on why you downvoted their post and what they can do to fix it--politely, and with lots of information.

 ###How does this work?